LavenderLemonade/mad-libs/README.md

 ## Current Project Status

-The program can take in a string with specific, 3 underscore spaces, and replace them with words that the user has input into the program.
-Next steps will be either pulling in a text file, or seeing if I can modify the program so that I grabs series of underscores irrespective of the size of them, and then replaces those with words.
+The program can take in a text file with spaces of specifically 3 underscores, and then replace those underscores with words input by the user.
+Next steps will be either working towards being able to replace sections of undercores regardless of number, or moving towards implementing the GUI.